DevExpress/devextreme-angular/docs/using-ionic2.md

-# Add DevExtreme to Ionic 2 Application
+# Using the DevExtreme Angular 2 Integration with Ionic 2

 ## Create an Application